-Customer's feedback is important to AutoGyro's Technical Publication team.
+Customer's feedback is important to AutoGvro's Technical Publication team Cusioniei s ieeuback is AULOUNUS recinica

 This manual and all information herein have been compiled with greatest care and a maximum level of clarity, safety, and user-friendliness in mind.
 However, we welcome any comments, questions or suggestions that help us provide a higher quality of our documentation, services, and products.

 All submitted feedback forms will be processed internally.
 We are committed to providing a response within ten working days of receipt.

-Return this form to: AutoGvro GmbH Dornierstraße 14 31137 Hildesheim or email to info@auto-gyro.com Issue/Version Document Page / Chapter Product - specify type, year of manufacturing, and serial number (if applicable) Other subject Your feedback or error reporting - use extra sheets if needed and include a suggestion for correction or remedial action, if possible Reported by Date Email Below fields are used for AutoGyro internal processing - do not fill in!
-Investigation completed Action and response Internal reference
+Return this form to: AutoGyro GmbH Dornierstraße 14 31137 Hildesheim or email to i nfo@auto-gyro.com Document Issue/Version Page / Chapter Product - specify type, year of manufacturing, and serial number (if applicable) Other subject Your feedback or error reporting - use extra sheets if needed and include a suggestion for correction or remedial action, if possible

+Reported by